 - International Health Care: Dentists provide services to populations abroad and work for such agencies as the World Health Organization (WHO), the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the Food and Agricultural Organization of the United Nations (FAO).
 Many dentists volunteer to bring dentistry to aid people in third world countries.

 - Hospital dentistry: Hospital dentists treat patients with medical conditions and disabilities alongside physician colleagues, often in operating rooms and emergency departments.
 Hospital dentists usually have a strong interest in medicine and collaborative care and have spent a year or more training in a hospital-based setting after dental school.

 A Career as a Dental Specialist

 The majority of the 164,000 practicing dentists today are general practitioners.
-The remainder (about 20 percent) are dental specialists who limit their practices to one of the nine ADA recognized dental specialties.
-The nine dental specialties are: Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
-Definitions of the ADA-recognized dental specialties are also available.
-In addition to four years of dental school, two or more additional years of dental specialty education are required.
+The remainder (about 20 percent) are dental specialists who limit their practices to one of the 12 recognized dental specialties.
+The 12 dental specialties recognized by the National Commission on Recognition of Dental Specialties and Certifying Boards are: Dental Anesthesiology, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral Medicine, Orofacial Pain, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics and Prosthodontics.
+Definitions of the National Commission's dental specialties are also available.
+In addition to four years of dental school, two or more additional years of advanced education in the dental specialty are required.